pmihalcin/kotlinconf2018/README.md

 https://gist.github.com/dgreenhalgh/6f14267507cbec6e9f52fa3e84971771
 https://gist.github.com/dgreenhalgh/54d87412fec2705119a72bd08e12fbe6

-* function inlining, no additional function allocations
+* function inlining, removes the need for the JVM to use an object instance and to perform variable memory allocations for the lambda
-* `inline fun` and `closures` don't play well together
+* `inline fun`